662amandeep/Team-Genomics-One-A/README.md

 <br>

 ## Workflow ✍️
-Step 1: Reteieve sequenced reads of father, mother and proband  in fastq format and import the datasets into the https://usegalaxy.org/ or https://usegalaxy.eu/
+Step 1: Retrieve sequenced reads of father, mother and proband  in fastq format and import the datasets into the https://usegalaxy.org/ or https://usegalaxy.eu/

 Step 2: Perform quality check using FastQC tool and aggregate all the FastQC results into single report using MultiQC tool.